-For My 5 on the stadium itself check out my report on The Bird’s Nest.
+For travel report on the stadium itself check out my report on The Bird’s Nest.

 Want to delver deeper into China’s infinite travel opportunities?
 Then why not take a look at my reports from all over the country.